Solutions to twisted word equations and equations in virtually free groups: Introduction

 The class of f.g.~virtually free groups appears in many different ways.
-For example, a fundamental theorem of Muller and Schupp (relying on \cite{Dunwoody85}) says that f.g.~group is virtually free \IFF it is \emph{context-free} \cite{ms83}.
+For example, a fundamental theorem of Muller and Schupp (relying originally on \cite{Dunwoody85}) says that a f.g.~group is virtually free \IFF it is \emph{context-free} \cite{ms83}.
 This means that, given any set of monoid generators $A$, the set of words $w\in A^*$ which represent $1\in V$ forms a context-free language.
 Other characterizations include: (1) fundamental groups of finite graphs of finite groups \cite{Karrass73}, (2) f.g.~groups having a Cayley graph with finite treewidth \cite{KuskeL05}, (3) universal groups of finite pregroups \cite{Rimlinger87a}, (4) groups having a finite presentation by some geodesic string rewriting system \cite{GilHHR07}, and (5) f.g.~groups having a Cayley graph with decidable monadic second-order theory \cite{KuskeL05}.
-Proofs for these equivalences are in \cite{DiekertW13}.
+Proofs for the most important equivalences are in \cite{DiekertW17crm}.
 The transformations are effective.
 For example, starting from a context-free grammar for the word problem, we can construct a representation as a fundamental group of finite graphs of finite groups.
-Then we can find a representation as a free-by-finite group.
-(We repeat a proof for that step here because we need it for the complexity bounds.)
-Having that, it is immediate to construct a (deterministic) push-down automaton for the word problem, which yields some context-free grammar for the word problem.
-Thus, it is legitimate to assume our input is a fundamental group of a finite graph of finite groups with its natural set of generators.
+However, the finite graphs of finite groups can be much larger than the size of the context-free grammar: the result in \cite{sen96dimacs} showed a primitive recursive bound on the blow-up.
+It was only very recently that S\'enizergues and Wei\ss{} showed in \cite{SenizerguesW18} that the blow-up can be bounded by a doubly exponential function.

+What we use here is another characterization which is proved in \cite[Sec.~2.4.5]{DiekertW17crm}.
+It follows rather easily from Bass-Serre theory \cite{serre80} and the representation of a f.g.~virtually free group as a fundamental group of finite graphs of finite groups.
+The characterization says that a f.g.~group $G$ is virtually free \IFF it has an effective embedding into a semi-direct product of a free group $F$ with basis $E_+$ by a finite group $H$ which acts by permutations on the symmetric set $E= E_+\cup \oi E_+$.
+(The precise statement is in \prref{prop:DW17}.)
+Taking this characterization as a black box, no knowledge in Bass-Serre theory is required to understand our results.

+An extended abstract of a {preliminary version of} this paper was presented at the conference ICALP 2017, Warsaw (Poland), 10-14 July 2017 \cite{DiekertE17icalp}.
+Ciobanu and the second author have now extended the results of the present paper to show solutions to equations in any hyperbolic group are EDT0L with description in $\PSPACE$ \cite{CiobanuEicalp2019}.